 How much do extras get paid?

-The important question – how much does an extra get paid?
-Pay varies in the U.K. depending on what they’re filming.
+The important question – how much can you make as an extra in the UK?
+Expect to earn between £80 and £120 per day.
+But pay varies depending on what is being filmed.
 Movies pay more than TV, with the BBC and ITV paying different rates.
 Commercials and corporate films tend to pay slightly more.

 For a movie, expect to earn a basic rate of around £88 for an 8 hour day (plus a meal break).
 On top of this, you earn extra if you work between 22:00-07:00 as these count as night hours.